 We didn't realise we were harming the environment.
 But now that we're aware, we're releasing massive amounts of carbon dioxide (greenhouse gas) into the atmosphere.

 Several global organisations have created strict standards to measure whether cotton is certified organic or not.
-They also measure whether farms grow cotton sustainably, without chemicals, and with less water.
+They also measure whether farms grow organic cotton sustainably, without chemicals, and with less water.
 These organisations include Fair Trade UK and the Global Organic Textile Standard, or GOTS, which we mentioned above.
 They operate worldwide, including in the United States, Europe, and the UK.

 This certification has specific standards that check whether cotton crops are organic or not.
 They focus on the environment, saving water and farmers’ livelihoods.